Trans Bhutan Trail

 The Trans Bhutan Trail is an ancient trail used by the Bhutanses for pilgrimage and communication purposes.
 The trail runs through the span of the country, connecting the western most district of Haa to the eastern most district of Trashigang.
 The trail finds it origin sometime in the 16th century whence it played an important role in warding of foreign incursions.

-- Walk the historic Trans Bhutan Trail from Dochula to Bumthang
+- Walk the western section of the historic Trans Bhutan Trail

 - Learn about the culture and history of Bhutan